aashay/bellschedule/blogpost.md

 Now that we've got a basic app running, let's walk through the flow of the Clever Identity API.

 [Clever's Identity API](https://clever.com/developers/docs#identity-api-sso-instant-login) is built using the [OAuth2](http://oauth.net/2/) standard.
-If you're not familiar with OAuth2, feel free to read up on it, but know that as with any OAuth2 implementation, there's going to be a bit of a "dance" involved.
+If you're not familiar with OAuth2, please do read up on it, but know that as with any OAuth2 implementation, there's going to be a bit of a "dance" involved.

 ![Not this kind of dance](http://i.imgur.com/jsm0x2c.gif)